mertasan/tailwindcss-variables/README.md

 #### with the `darkToRoot` and `darkSelector` configurations

-If the `darkMode:`configuration is set as `'class'` in your tailwindcss configuration, you can change and customize the `darkToRoot` and `darkSelector` settings.
+If the `darkMode`configuration is set as `'class'` in your tailwindcss configuration, you can change and customize the `darkToRoot` and `darkSelector` settings.

 | Option       	| Type   	| Default 	| Description                                                             	|